Shyama (film): Production

 After the success of Nirakkoottu, Dennis Joseph started receiving offers from various producers.
 However, none of them materialized.
 After a few months, Joseph decided to ask Joshiy to take him as assistant director so that he could learn filmmaking.
 As he was planning to ask Joshiy, he got a call from Joy Thomas.
 He was informed that due to some issues a project with Kaloor Dennis and Joshiy did not work out.
 Joseph was asked to prepare a script with the same cast of in 4 days, as the shooting was planned to start 5 days from then.
 However, Joseph was reluctant as he could not prepare a script in the given time.
 Joshiy recommended Joseph to develop a script based on a story he had discussed with him on the sets of Nirakkoottu in Kollam.
 On their insistence Joseph finally agreed.

 Shibu Rajav was one of Joseph's closest friends.
 Rajav had earlier made his debut as lyricist with Allimalarkkavu (1984).
 It was Joseph who recommended him as lyricists for the film.
 Raghu Kumar had earlier produced Joshiy's Dheera and had a commitment to him.
 Hence, he was chosen to be the music director.
 Joseph was asked to narrate a few scenes to Kumar so that he could compose the songs.
-The songs were composed in one morning.
+The songs were composed in one morning, after which Kumar immediately left by flight to Chennai for meeting up with his assistant Rajamani so that the orchestration and other arrangements can be finalized.
 However, the song's lyrics hadn't been penned yet.
-The music was put into an audio cassette and was sent to Rajav.
-It was on the train ride that he penned the lyrics of the songs.
+The music was put into an audio cassette and given to Shibu Chakravarthy who boarded a train to Chennai, during when he wrote the lyrics with the aid of a headset and a cassette player.
 Joseph had not yet started to develop the script and had just made a rough outline of the story.
 The film's opening shot was with the 18th scene in Shyama's (Nadhiya Moidhu) house.
 However, Joseph had only written till scene 2 by then.
 As shooting was starting in 2 days, he began writing the scenes which featured Shyama's house first.
 He wrote the complete script in 2 nights and 2 days.